The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 What happens if I overdose?

-Gentlax Tablet (bisacodyl) side effects
+Bisacodyl side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Gentlax side effects (in more detail)
+See also: Side effects (in more detail)

-What other drugs will affect Gentlax Tablet (bisacodyl)?
+What other drugs will affect bisacodyl?

-More Gentlax Tablet resources
+More about Gentlax Tablet (bisacodyl)

-- Bisacodyl Prescribing Information (FDA)
+- Dosage Information